peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 ### Methods

+* [fromPositions](#H3DU.MeshBuffer.fromPositions)<br>Creates a new mesh buffer with the given array of vertex positions.
+* [fromPositionsNormals](#H3DU.MeshBuffer.fromPositionsNormals)<br>Creates a new mesh buffer with the given array of vertex positions and vertex normals.
+* [fromPositionsNormalsUV](#H3DU.MeshBuffer.fromPositionsNormalsUV)<br>Creates a new mesh buffer with the given array of vertex positions, vertex normals, and texture coordinates.
 * [getAttribute](#H3DU.MeshBuffer_getAttribute)<br>Gets a vertex attribute included in this mesh buffer.
 * [getBounds](#H3DU.MeshBuffer_getBounds)<br>Finds the tightest
 bounding box that holds all vertices in the mesh buffer.